rr21pepe/decap-cms-and-11ty-first-project/src/posts/my-first-post.md

 ---
-title: This is my first post
+title: This is my first edited post
-description: Capitalize on low hanging fruit to identify a ballpark value added activity to beta test.
+description: Capitalize on low hanging fruit to identify a ballpark value added
+        activity to beta test.
 Override the digital divide with additional clickthroughs from DevOps.
 author: Surjith S M
 date: 2020-09-01
 tags:
         - left
         - center
         - right
 ---

 # This is a Heading h1

 ## This is a Heading h2